zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

   ![](./images/ml1.24.png " ")

 ## **STEP** 2: Using SQL to Train, Test and Evaluate a Machine Learning Model
+In this exercise we’ll implement essentially that exact workflow using a series of SQL statements in order to illustrate how developers can readily incorporate machine learning into their applications.
+Often referred to as “operationalizing” the algorithm(s), this illustrates how to overcome a huge stumbling block that often thwarts the efforts of business to realize value from machine.

 1. In SQL Developer, from the top menu bar choose File, then select open.
 Now, navigate to the SQL files for this lab and find "AttritionSQL\Step01\_Employee\_Attrition.sql".
 ![](./images/ml2.1.png " ")